 French Cookery School LE PISTOU - Uzès, South of France

-What better place to be inspired to cook than in sunny Languedoc - with its ingredients that burst with flavour, colour and sunshine, its ancient traditions and its close links with the land, its vines and its history?
+What better place to be inspired to cook than in the Languedoc - a place where ancient traditions are undisputedly linked to its land and sea, and where the ingredients burst with flavour, colour and sunshine..

-Our cooking classes and wine tastings are flexible, easy-going and fun.
-FEES include COOKING DEMONSTRATIONS (and/or Market Tours and Wine Tastings) plus LUNCH, and you will take home all the information, checklists, recipes and tasting notes you might need to practice your new skills.
+Our classes are flexible, easy-going and fun.
+Fees include hands-on cooking sessions, demonstrations and lunch.
+And you will take home all information, checklists, recipes and tasting notes you need to practice your new skills.

 We also cater for private courses - ideal for small groups, culinary holidays and gourmet culinary vacations.
 And gift vouchers are also available.